aleph-im/aleph-docs/docs/nodes/reliability/rewards.md

 - A direct proportion of the reward is distributed when the score is between 20% and 80%.
 - The complete reward is distributed when the score is equal to or greater than 80%

+The second factor that affects the rewards of a CCN is its linking to [Compute Resource Nodes](../compute.md) (CRN).
+A CCN can have up to 3 CRNs linked to it, and a the CCN will incur a penalty of 10% of the rewards for each spot unfilled or filled with a defaulting CRN (score of 0).

-The rewards distribured does not depend on the score of other nodes in the network.
-Less token from the pool will be distributed.
+The rewards distributed does not depend on the score of other nodes in the network.
+Less token from the pool will be distributed when nodes do not perform well enough.

 ### Node Operators